h232ch/portfolio/WORKFLOW.md

 - Ensure Obsidian vault is accessible

 ### **If deployment fails:**
-- Make sure you're on main branch
+- Check GitHub Actions tab for error messages
-- Check for uncommitted changes
+- Verify Hugo build works locally first
-- Verify Hugo is installed
+- Check for syntax errors in your content

 ### **If site doesn't update:**
-- Wait 1-3 minutes for GitHub Pages
+- Wait 2-5 minutes for GitHub Actions to complete
-- Check gh-pages branch on GitHub
+- Check GitHub Actions tab for deployment status
-- Verify `.nojekyll` file exists
+- Verify workflow completed successfully

 ---